apigee-127/a127-documentation/a127/understanding-swagger.md

 *  **paths:** - (Required) Defines the available operations on the API.
 You'll spend most of your time configuring the paths part of the file.
 You can read about the path element in the [Swagger 2.0 specification](https://github.com/reverb/swagger-spec/blob/master/versions/2.0.md).
 In general, the paths section specifies an operation's verb (like `get`), the endpoint for an API operation (like `/hello`), query parameters, and responses.

+* **definitions:** - These represent the structure of complex objects such as request and response bodies.
+For example, you might have a collection of `/users` that returns an array of `user` objects.
+You would describe these with two definitions: 1) to describe the `User` object, and 2) the definition of the `Users` array.
+Swagger uses [JSON-schema](http://json-schema.org/).

+* **parameters:** - ??NEW?UPDATE?
+Added recently, refer to parameter definitions as a $ref.

 In the Apigee 127 Swagger file, the paths section also includes these custom extensions:

 * **x-swagger-router-controller:** - This extension specifies the name of the controller file (hello_world.js) that will execute when this API operation is called.
 Controller files reside in `apis/controllers` in your Apigee 127 project.
 This extension is provided through the `swagger-tools` middleware module, which is included when you require the `a127-magic` module in your main Node.js app.